South Melbourne Districts Football Club: VJFA and Sub-Districts

-South Melbourne Districts was formed in 1912, although its origins can be traced back to the Pembroke Juniors who played in the mid-1890s.
+South Melbourne Districts was formed in 1912, although its origins can be traced back to the Pembroke Juniors that played in the mid-1890s.
 The club entered the Victorian Junior Football Association (VJFA) in 1914, finishing fourth on the ladder before being defeated by Port Melbourne Railway United by 51 points in the grand final.

 The club made its second grand final in 1922 after another fourth-placed home-and-away finish, where it lost to North Melbourne Juniors by 22 points.
 In 1924, the club won its first premiership with a 33-point victory over Hawthorn Juniors.
 The club did not have a home ground for the 1925 season, and did not find a permanent home ground until the mid-1930s.

 The Districts had a close relationship with the South Melbourne Football Club (now Sydney Swans) from its formation, with many players going on to play for both clubs.
 In the late 1920s, the Districts donated 40 guineas to South Melbourne to stop the club folding, and often provided assistance payments to players when needed.

 In the 1920s and 1930s, MLC Robert Williams served as the club's president, while senator Joseph Hannan served as vice-president.
 Williams died in a car crash at Wagga Wagga in March 1938, and his son − Alf Williams − took over as acting president until officially becoming club president in February 1939.

 South Melbourne Districts' last season in the VJFA was in 1926, where it made the semi-finals.
 By this point, the VJFA had started to formally become the reserves competition for the Victorian Football Association (VFA), and South Melbourne Districts left the VJFA to join the VFL Sub-Districts in 1927.

-The club made a grand final in its second Sub-Districts season in 1928 under captain-coach Joe Russell, then won a premiership in 1930 against Sunshine.
+The club made a grand final in its second Sub-Districts season in 1928 under captain-coach Joe Russell, before winning a premiership in 1930 against Sunshine.
 At some stage in the 1930s, it moved to the VFA Sub-Districts and continued in that competition until at least the end of the 1936 season.
 (Note: The Argus wrote in April 1936 that South Melbourne Districts was in the VFA Sub-Districts, while The Age wrote in May 1936 that the club was instead in the VFL Sub-Districts.
 It is possible that the Districts had two teams, one in each competition, just as Balwyn had a team in both the VFL Sub-Districts and Reporter District Football Association during the 1927 season.)

 South Melbourne Districts joined the Metropolitan Football League (MFL), the successor to the VFL Sub-Districts, when the competition was formed in 1950.